 China has the most aggressive growth plans for nuclear.
 With only 4% of power generation currently met by nuclear power and a target of 20% non-fossil fuel generation by 2030, there is a significant reactor build required of approximately 500% current capacity.
 According to research by the Chinese Ministry of Education and Tianjin University, China, within the latest 2018 Optimal Power Paper, nuclear energy is now the lowest cost source of electricity generation in China.
-Consequently, there are currently 13 nuclear power plants under construction in China, all scheduled for completion between 2019 and 2021.
+Consequently, there are currently 12 nuclear power plants under construction in China, all scheduled for completion between 2019 and 2021, in addition to the 46 in operation.